Euro zone urges Cyprus to spare smaller savers from bank levy

 "We will consider the issue of restructuring of the loan taking into account our (future) participation in the coordinated actions with the European Union to help Cyprus," Russian Finance Minister Anton Siluanov told Reuters.

-President Vladimir Putin criticised the bank levy as setting a dangerous precedent.
+President Vladimir Putin criticized the bank levy as setting a dangerous precedent.

 "Putin said that such a decision, should it be made, would be unfair, unprofessional and dangerous," Kremlin spokesman Dmitry Peskov told reporters.